visactivities/visactivities.github.io/index.md

 The goals of this workshop are

-* i) start building an understanding and to synthesize protocols and materials used to lead data vis activities,
+* start __building an understanding__ and to synthesize protocols and materials used to lead data vis activities,
-* ii)to bring together researchers, practitioners, and educators from within and outside of the visualization community,
+* to __bring together__ researchers, practitioners, and educators from within and outside of the visualization community,
-* iii)brainstorm, design, experience, and try novel activities, and to
+* __brainstorm, design__, experience, and try novel activities, and to
-* iv)discuss issues around goals, methods, audiences, materials, andevaluation for teaching data visualization.
+* __discuss issues__ around goals, methods, audiences, materials, andevaluation for teaching data visualization.

 Download our [full proposal here](VIS2020_Teaching_Workshop.pdf)